ellemouton/website/content/drafts/taproot-chan-txs.md

 as the internal key.
 To ensure that this output (a very small output of only 330 satoshis) is definitely cleaned up at some point from the UTXO set, another output path is added which allows anyone to spend the output after it has been confirmed for 16 blocks.
-This extra path is added as a script in the TapTree.
+This extra path is added as a script in the script tree.

 ![](/taprootChanTxs/remote-anchor-output.png#center)

 ### Key path spend

-The key spend path just requires a signature from the remote party which they will tweak with the TapTweak.
+Spending via the key path just requires a signature from the remote party which they will tweak with the TapTweak.

 ![](/taprootChanTxs/remote-anchor-key-path.png#center)